 - Easy to get used to

-Sortd has plenty in common with ActiveInbox, presenting another way how to use Gmail to stay on top of your tasks.
-Just like ActiveInbox, Sortd lives inside Gmail and provides a seamless, intuitive way to plan, prioritize, and sort Gmail emails and tasks.
+Sortd has plenty in common with ActiveInbox, presenting another way to use Gmail to stay on top of your tasks.
+Like ActiveInbox, Sortd lives inside Gmail and provides a seamless, intuitive way to plan, prioritize, and sort Gmail emails and tasks.
 Placed on the left is your inbox with all emails.

-You can click on an email to open it, respond to it, or delete it.
-When you encounter an email that you can’t either respond to at the moment or would like to save for later because you already know that the information it contains will come in handy, you can simply drag it to one of the columns on the right.
+You can click on an email to open, respond to, or delete it.
+When you encounter a message that you can’t either respond to or would like to save for later because you already know that the information it contains will come in handy, you can simply drag it to one of the columns on the right.
 These columns can be customized to suit your needs.
-You can have one column for to-dos, one column for some project you’re working on, and another column for emails from your clients.
-If you’re familiar with Trello, Sortd will feel instantly familiar.
+You can have one column for to-dos, one for some project you’re working on, and another for your clients' emails.
+If you’re familiar with Trello, Sortd will feel instantly similar.

 How to sort email messages with Sortd: